aeolyus/dotfiles/README.md

 stow zsh # ...and whatever else you want
 ```

-## experimental
+## nix

-The `experimental` directory is an ongoing attempt to create a
+The directory is an ongoing attempt to create a deterministic, hermetic
-deterministic, hermetic configuration using `nix` for both macOS and Linux.
+configuration using `nix` for both macOS and Linux.